Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/README.md

 # DataStructure-Project2-Show-Me-the-Data-Structures
-This is 2nd project of Udacity's Data Structures & Algorithms Nanodegree Program.
+This is the 2nd project of Udacity's Data Structures & Algorithms Nanodegree Program.
-I have used data structure like Linked List, Recursion, Priority queue, Queue in this project.
+I have used data structures like Linked List, Recursion, Priority queue, Queue in this project.

-I have wrote 6 set of files to answer 6 problems as below.
+I have written 6 sets of files to answer 6 problems as below.

 1. LRU Cashe problem
 problem_1.py, explanation_1.md